ENCCS/hpda-python/content/parallel-computing.rst

       $ git clone https://github.com/ENCCS/word-count-hpda.git

+   This project is about counting words in a given text and print out the 10 most common words which can be used to test `Zipf's law <https://en.wikipedia.org/wiki/Zipf%27s_law>`__.
-   This toy project is about analyzing the frequency of words in texts.
-The ``data`` directory contains 64 public domain books from Project Gutenberg and source files under ``source`` can be used to count words:
+   The ``data`` directory contains 64 public domain books from `Project Gutenberg <https://www.gutenberg.org/>`__ and source files under ``source`` can be used to count words:

    .. code-block:: console